ISSN 1000-3665 CN 11-2202/P

 Spatiotemporal imaging of water content and monitoring of seepage hazards in embankments using electrical resistivity tomography method

-Abstract: Existing methods for detecting seepage hazards in embankment dams have notable limitations.
-Drilling is costly, inefficient, and provides only localized information, whereas geophysical methods usually rely on indirect interpretation of subsurface parameters and thus cannot intuitively reveal seepage hazards.
-To enable efficient and intuitive characterization of seepage hazards and monitoring of their evolution, this study proposes a spatiotemporal imaging approach for water content based on high-density electrical resistivity tomography (ERT).
-Taking Fangli Reservoir in Yantai as the study area, water content was selected as a direct indicator of seepage hazards.
+Abstract: Reliable detection and monitoring of seepage hazards in embankment dams remain challenging.
+Conventional approaches, such as drilling, are costly and provide only point-scale information, whereas geophysical methods often rely on indirect proxies that limit intuitive interpretation of seepage processes.
+To enable efficient and intuitive characterization of seepage hazards, this study proposed a spatiotemporal imaging approach for water content based on high-density electrical resistivity tomography (ERT).
+In the area of Fangli Reservoir in Yantai City, water content was selected as a direct indicator of seepage hazards.
 Correlations between water content and geoelectrical parameters of soil and rock-core samples were analyzed to establish a quantitative prediction model.
 A mixed Lp-norm-constrained inversion method, a 3D geoelectrical reconstruction workflow, and temporal constraints were further introduced to improve the inversion of monitoring data.
 Two high-density ERT lines were deployed on the downstream slope, and monitoring surveys were conducted during and after the flood season to obtain spatiotemporal images of resistivity and water content.
 Fiber-optic and hydrogeological monitoring data were used for validation.
-The imaging results revealed a shallow sandy loam layer with high water content on the downstream slope and its three-dimensional distribution characteristics.
-Time-lapse imaging showed that water content increased in some areas during the monitoring period.
-Displacement, water-level, and water-temperature data indicated no significant structural damage to the embankment.
-High-water-content anomalies may be associated with insufficient soil compaction, precipitation, or potential seepage.
+The imaging results reveal a shallow sandy loam layer with high water content on the downstream slope and delineate its three-dimensional distribution characteristics.
+Time-lapse imaging indicates that water content increases in some areas during the monitoring period.
+Displacement, water-level, and water-temperature data suggest no significant structural damage to the embankment.
+High-water-content anomalies may be associated with insufficient soil compaction, precipitation, and potential seepage.
 Early warning and strengthened follow-up investigation and monitoring are therefore recommended.
 The results demonstrate that water-content-based spatiotemporal imaging is effective for seepage hazard detection and monitoring in reservoir embankments.

 /